wimsio/developer-experience-bernard/README.md

 - **Meeting Link**: [placeholder]

 ## 🌟 Contributing Guidelines
-- Read our Code of Conduct
+- Read our Code of Conduct.
-- Check existing issues before creating new ones
+- Check existing issues before creating new ones.
-- Provide clear, detailed descriptions
+- Provide clear, detailed descriptions.
-- Follow our template in contribution.md for issues and pull requests
+- Follow our template in contribution.md for issues and pull requests.
-- Be respectful and constructive
+- Be respectful and constructive.

 ---